CANADA FX DEBT-C$ ends above 90 US cents as sentiment improves

 TORONTO, July 20 (Reuters) - The Canadian dollar raced to its highest level against the greenback in over five weeks on Monday, thanks to an improved appetite for risk and stronger commodity prices, but it gave back a slice of its early gains ahead of Tuesday's Bank of Canada rate decision.

-The rally came alongside advances in global equities, as strong U.S. corporate earnings and news that lender CIT Group Inc (CIT.N: Quote) was thrown a financial lifeline to avoid bankruptcy helped reinforce optimism for a global recovery.
+The rally came alongside advances in global equities, as strong U.S. corporate earnings and news that lender CIT Group Inc (CIT.N) was thrown a financial lifeline to avoid bankruptcy helped reinforce optimism for a global recovery.

 That all helped to send the Canadian currency as high as C$1.1019 to the U.S. dollar, or 90.75 U.S. cents, which marked its highest level since June 12.
 The move followed last week's 4.4 percent rise in the currency.